-Gotcha: Adaptive concurrency clutch is built but not wired¶
+Gotcha: Adaptive concurrency clutch is built and deliberately deferred¶

 Symptom¶